CredentialCompassJump to FAQ

 Dental Assistant Licensing in Michigan

-Review current requirements, exam details, renewal cycle, and salary outlook for dental assistant in Michigan, including See board website and board contact links.
+Review current requirements, exam details, renewal cycle, and salary outlook for dental assistant in Michigan, including See agency and board contact links.

 Application Fee